nuagenetworks/nuage-metroae/CONTRIBUTING.md

   All contributions must be consistent with the design of the existing workflows.

-  All contrinbutions must be submitted as pull requests to the _dev_ branch, reviewed, updated, and merged into the nuage-metroaerepo.
+  All contrinbutions must be submitted as pull requests to the _dev_ branch, reviewed, updated, and merged into the nuage-metroae repo.

-  You must have a github.com account and have been added as a collaborator to the nuage-metroaerepo.
+  You must have a github.com account and have been added as a collaborator to the nuage-metroae repo.

 ## Contributing your code